input-output-hk/plutus-use-cases/mlabs/lendex-endpoint-spec.md

 @anton - why is the `useAsCollateral` flag necessary? the Api for this endpoint feels a bit strange

 `asset` must refer to a supported token for this Lendex

+### AddCollateral

+input: { amount :: Integer, assetClass :: AssetClass }

+prerequisite:
+the assetClass is an aToken
+the user has `amount` of `assetClass` in their wallet (implies that `Deposit` has been called)

+behavior:

+transfers `amount` of `assetClass` from the user's wallet to the contract, locked as the user's Collateral.

+invariant behaviors/inputs:

+can't supply a negative `amount`

+under no circumstances can we release funds to the user.

+### RemoveCollateral

+input: { amount :: Integer, assetClass :: AssetClass }

+prerequisite:
+the assetClass is an aToken
+the user has `amount` of `assetClass` locked in the contract as collateral (implies `Deposit` and `AddCollateral` endpoints)

+behaviors:
+let `transferAmount` equal the `amount` in hte input, or the user's total collateral in `assetClass`, whichever is Lower.
+1) transfers `transferAmount` of `assetClass` from the contract to the user, if the user has sufficient collateral in that assetClass,

+invariant behaviors:
+can't supply a negative `amount` under no circumstances should this reduce the funds of a user, except for network service fees.

 ### Borrow